Our vegan cinnamon rolls are easy to make with simple pantry staples. They are soft, moist, light, and packed with a lovely cinnamon flavor.

 Let the cinnamon roll dough proof for about one hour and a half until it has doubled in size.

-Tip: For proofing, my advice, especially in the winter, is to let the dough rise in a slightly warm oven, that is, turned on for 1 minute, then turned off and kept with the light on.
+Tip: For proofing, especially in the winter, our advice is to let the dough rise in a slightly warm oven, that is, turned on for 1 minute, then turned off and kept with the light on.

 The ideal condition for yeast is a temperature of 85°F or 30°C and a draft-free and moist environment.
 The mild oven temperature and the damp cloth provide that.
 If your oven is busy, put it next to a radiator.